chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ACL2ERR_PERM
 : Not owner.
 The caller does not have correct ownership to perform the requested operation.

-ACL2ERR_NOENT
-: No such file or directory.
-The file or directory specified does not exist.

 ACL2ERR_IO
 : Some sort of hard error occurred when the operation was in progress.
 This could be a disk error, for example.

-ACL2ERR_NXIO
-: No such device or address.

 ACL2ERR_ACCES
 : Permission denied.
 The caller does not have the correct permission to perform the requested operation.

-ACL2ERR_EXIST
-: File exists.
-The file specified already exists.

-ACL2ERR_NODEV
-: No such device.

-ACL2ERR_NOTDIR
-: Not a directory.
-The caller specified a non-directory in a directory operation.

-ACL2ERR_ISDIR
-: Is a directory.
-The caller specified a directory in a non- directory operation.

-ACL2ERR_FBIG
-: File too large.
-The operation caused a file to grow beyond the server's limit.

 ACL2ERR_NOSPC
 : No space left on device.
 The operation caused the server's filesystem to reach its limit.

 ACL2ERR_ROFS
 : Read-only filesystem.
 Write attempted on a read-only filesystem.

-ACL2ERR_NAMETOOLONG
-: File name too long.
-The file name in an operation was too long.

-ACL2ERR_NOTEMPTY
-: Directory not empty.
-Attempted to remove a directory that was not empty.

 ACL2ERR_DQUOT
 : Disk quota exceeded.
 The client's disk quota on the server has been exceeded.